GeeksMinister/mojodoo_dev_assessment/README.md

 ## How to get started

-Start by forking this repo
+Start by forking this repo, and the rest are up you.

+When your done you can make a PR or send us the link to your repo.

 ## Epic
 Our clients need a tasks management system, that allows them to create and find tasks _easily_.